Alpheus (crustacean)

 Alpheus is a genus of snapping shrimp of the family Alpheidae.
-This genus contains in excess of 291 species, making this the most species-rich genus of shrimp.
+This genus contains in excess of 330 species, making this the most species-rich genus of shrimp.
 Like other snapping shrimp, the claws of Alpheus are asymmetrical, with one of the claws enlarged for making a popping noise.
 Some species in the genus enter into symbiotic relationships with gobiid fishes, and others associate with sea anemones.
-It's also the noisiest of all sea creatures and can immobilize small fish with its high pitched frequency.